Skip to content

 AICRAICL

 What AI systems may do with content: read, summarize, transform, retrieve, train, commercialize, redistribute.
-The AICR ruleset and the AICL licensing layer make these rights declarable and transactable.
+The AICR ruleset and the AICL-C content-licensing layer make these rights declarable and transactable.

 03